 Facebook specifies that any music played during a gaming broadcast must be a "background element" and that a streamer's voice or gameplay audio should be playing in the foreground.
-Still, the change is nice because it means that streamers can make their broadcasts a little livelier and avoid dead air.
+Still, the change is nice because it means that streamers can make their broadcasts a little livelier and set the mood.

 The labels and publishers that have agreed to work with Facebook Gaming include Universal Music Group, Warner Music Group, Sony Music Entertainment, Kobalt Music Group, BMG Publishing, and Merlin.

-The way it should be — The music industry has always taken a pretty blunt strategy to dealing with copyright management on user-generated video platforms, relying on automated algorithms to detect any snippet of music at all and flag the content for violations.
-Some platforms like YouTube allow copyright holders to insert their own advertisements into offending videos so they can make money from them.
-But that's a bad experience, and allowing streamers to play tracks in the background is effectively free marketing and distribution.
+The way it should be — The music industry has always taken a pretty blunt strategy to dealing with copyright management on user-generated video platforms, relying on automated algorithms to detect any snippet of music at all and flag the content for removal.
+Some platforms like YouTube allow copyright holders to instead insert their own advertisements into offending videos so they can make money while the video remains live.
+But that's a bad experience for creators who lose revenue.

 Twitch, your move — Facebook's move also provides a leg up over Twitch, which doesn't hold similar agreements with the music industry and has been plagued by takedown notices.
-Some streamers on Twitch have been receiving takedown notices for clips from years-old broadcasts.
-Three strikes on that platform leads to a permanent ban which can result in significant financial losses for streamers who make a living there.
-Twitch must comply with takedown requests in order to protect itself from liability.
+Some streamers on Twitch have recently begun receiving takedown notices for clips from years-old broadcasts.
+Three strikes on that platform leads to a permanent ban which can result in significant harm for streamers who make a living there.
+Twitch is in a tough position because it must comply with valid takedown requests in order to protect itself from liability.